 Depending on the location of the colony on the day, this visit may require a short walk to the penguins.
 Alternatively, we have skidoos on site which can be used to transfer guests on sleds.
 On approaching the penguins, visitors must never move closer than 30 meters to a colony or 5 meters from a lone bird.
-You will stay at the colony for as long as the pilot's flying hours allow, before returning to Wolf's Fang Explorer.
+You will stay at the colony for as long as the pilot's flying hours allow, before returning to Echo.